 I love baking bread, and I loved baking bread even before I knew how to bake bread and would watch my grandmothers do it.
-The first time I ever worked with yeast was in the second grade.
-My elementary school set aside one morning each year to teach all second grade classes how to prepare a breakfast from scratch, including the bread for the toast.
-There was an egg station, a bacon station (that would never go over today.
-Jamie Oliver would cry), a freshly squeezed orange juice station and a homemade bread station.
+The first time I ever dabbled in yeast was in the second grade.
+My elementary school set aside one half day each year to teach all second grade classes how to prepare a breakfast from scratch, including the bread for the toast.
+There was an egg station, a bacon station (that would never go over today), a freshly squeezed orange juice station, and a homemade bread station.
 Once everyone learned how to make each food/drink at their station, they’d assign new partners, then move us to another station so we got to learn how to make all of the above.

-You guessed it..I was assigned to the bread station.
-My partner in bread was a tough, little kid named Vinny with suspicious blue eyes and lightly tousled blonde hair.
-He liked to beat up other kids for fun..and the exhilaration in his eyes when he stomped on insects was a little more than disturbing.
+I was first assigned to the bread station.
+My partner in bread was a tough, little kid named Vinny, with suspicious blue eyes and lightly tousled blonde hair bordering on messy.
+He liked to beat up other kids for fun, and the exhilaration in his eyes when he stomped on insects was more than a leeeeetle disturbing.
 He also liked to throw rocks at anything that moved, including people.
 Thankfully, he had terrible aim.

-For the remainder of second grade, the perpetually silent Vinny, in a barely audible, monotone voice, would ask the same question almost every day…
+For the remainder of second grade, the perpetually silent Vinny, in a barely audible, monotone voice, would ask the same question about once a week.